Please note: a valid prescription is required for all prescription medication.

 What is Baraclude used for?

 Baraclude is used to treat chronic hepatitis B virus infection.
-It helps reduce viral replication, which means it works against the virus-making process.
-It is not a cure for hepatitis B and does not prevent transmission to others.
-Treatment is usually monitored with liver tests, viral load measurements, and follow-up care directed by a healthcare professional.
+Its active ingredient, entecavir, helps reduce HBV replication, but it does not cure hepatitis B or prevent transmission to others.

-Official labeling generally directs Baraclude to be taken on an empty stomach, at least two hours after a meal and two hours before the next meal.
-This timing can matter for absorption.
-Follow the directions on your prescription label, and ask a pharmacist or clinician if your daily schedule makes the timing difficult or unclear.
+Baraclude is generally taken on an empty stomach, at least two hours after a meal and two hours before the next meal.
+Follow the directions from your clinician and the container label.

 Rewards Program